 The volume of these data makes it impossible to issue a guarantee as to the quality of each data point.
 A quality pass has been made though each file to identify values that make wild excursions from the norm, and instances of such have been looked at on a case by case basis and compared with concurrent data from other satellites.
 Data identified as bad have been replaced with the bad data flag.
 Users should be suspicious of 'spikes' in the data and attempt to correlate them with other sources before assuming that they represent the space environment.

 The time of these observations has not been corrected for the down-link and preprocessing delays.
-The Space Environment Center estimates that delay to be 5-6 seconds.
+The Space Weather Prediction Center estimates that delay to be 5-6 seconds.

 X-ray Data Quality